-Jacqueline Du Bois is a Ph.D. candidate at the Pardee RAND Graduate School and an assistant policy analyst at RAND.
+Jacqueline Du Bois is a Ph.D. candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
 She is pursuing research interests in the organizational culture and adaptive capabilities of terrorist organizations with a focus on Islamic State.

 Du Bois has come to terrorism and insurgency studies by a circuitous route.
 She received her M.S. in mechanical engineering and thermal sciences from the University of California at Berkeley, but a M.A. in economic policy analysis from University of Maryland Baltimore County helped her to see the merit in applying analytical techniques to the study of socio-cultural conflicts exacerbated by environmental and political shocks.